Anton Datsko

 Anton Datsko (Антон Дацко; b.
 24 May 1983) is a Ukrainian wheelchair fencer who won gold medal at IWAS Wheelchair Fencing Grand Prix in Eger, Hungary, won gold medal at the Paralympic Games in Rio de Janeiro in 2016 and won a silver medal at the Paralympic Games in London in 2012.

 Biography

 Anton Datsko was born on 24 May 1983 in Busk, Lviv Oblast, Ukraine.
-An accident happened to him at age of 16, when he, a senior school pupil, fell off a walnut tree.
+An accident happened to him aged 16, when he, a senior school pupil, fell off a walnut tree.
 After high school Anton studied to be a tailor and at first worked at a garment factory.
 While doing a regular rehab in Lviv, he was advised to go in for sport, and took up fencing by advice of his first couch.
 He is since training in 'Invasport' program in Lviv.

 Anton has been in wheelchair fencing since 2003 and has been a part of the national team since 2005.
 He competes in category "B" for men's sabre and foil.